-Running parallel to Word Long Documents, this workshop looks more specifically at the tools needed to format a thesis or dissertation.
+During the workshop, attendees will be working on examples provided by the facilitator.
 Participants are encouraged to bring a USB stick in order to save the thesis files that they work on during the workshop.

 - Use the University's thesis templates

 - Use captions to create a table of figures, tables or equations

 - Update the Table of Contents, List of Figures and Tables, and Cross-References